PoisotLab/ms_network_prediction/manuscript.md

 sampling biases as they are limited to species for which there is already interaction data [@Becker2020PreWil].

+### How do we determine what interaction networks are feasible?
+(3c)

+For several decades, ecologists have aimed to understand how networks of many interacting species persist through time.
+The diversity-stability paradox, first explored by @May1974StaCom, shows that under a neutral set of assumptions ecological networks should become decreasingly stable as the number of species increases.
+Yet, in the natural world we observe networks of interactions that consist of far more species than May's model predicts [@Albouy2019MarFis].
+As a result, understanding what aspects of the neutral assumptions of May's model are incorrect has branched many investigations into the relationship between ecological network structure and persistence [@Allesina2012StaCri].
+These assumptions can be split into dynamical assumptions and topological assumptions.
+Topologically, we know that ecological networks are not structured randomly.
+Some properties, like the aforementioned connectance, are highly predictable [@MacDonald2020RevLin].
+Generative models of food-webs (based on network embeddings) fit empirical networks more effectively than random models [@Allesina2008GenMod].
+These models have long used allometry as a single-dimensional niche space---naturally we want to extend this to traits in general.
+The second approach stability is through _dynamics_.
+Early models of community dynamics rely on the assumption of linear interaction effects, but in recent years models of bioenergetic community dynamics have shown promise in basing our understanding of energy flow in food-webs in the understood relationship between allometry and metabolism [@Delmas2017SimBio].
+An additional consideration is the multidimensional nature of "stability" and "feasibility" (e.g resilience to environmental change vs extinctions) [@Dominguez-Garcia2019UnvDim] and how different disturbances propagate across levels of biological organization [@Kefi2019AdvOur; @Gravel2016StaCom].

 ### What is an interaction, really?